zacpet19/YouTubeBot/README.txt

 Known bugs:
-Cannot screen shot Reddit post if it is on an 18+ page Some audio clips after combining will have "brrt" sound at the end YouTube will occasionally require 2-factor authentication even when disabled causeing upload process to fail Fails to log into gmail whe faces with anti-bot countermeasures
+Cannot screen shot Reddit post if it is on an 18+ page Some audio clips after combining will have "brrt" sound at the end YouTube will occasionally require 2-factor authentication even when disabled causing upload process to fail Fails to log into gmail when faced with anti-bot countermeasures

 TODO:
 Access subreddit names from a .txt file